Are Long Distance Taxis Expensive? Real Cost Breakdown

 Quick Answers to Common Questions

 What does it cost to take a 100-mile taxi ride?
 That’s about $300 to $420, for most U.S. cities with tolls and surcharges but not the tip.
-Unless you’re booking a driving service ($50 one way to Jerusalem) or feeling brave about the bus ($8.60 each way), prepare yourself for cab fare, which with traffic, day slot and exact route in mind will cost at least $30 one way.
+Unless you book a driving service ($50 one way to Jerusalem) or take the bus ($8.60 each way), expect cab fare.
+With traffic, time of day, and your route, it will cost at least $30 one way.

 What is an alternative app close to Uber, but cheaper?
-Alliance trips with surge pricing (those times when it’s raining, or on New Year’s Eve) as well as all 50+ mile long trips are at least 20-35 % cheaper in a traditional cab.
-But, at the least for short rides that aren’t surge priced, it’s generally cheaper to take a rideshare.
+Alliance trips with surge pricing (those times when it’s raining, or on New Year’s Eve) as well as all 50+ mile-long trips are at least 20-35 % cheaper in a traditional cab.
+But, at least for short rides that aren’t surge priced, it’s generally cheaper to take a rideshare.

-What are the cheapest means to be able to make calls for long distance?
-Ride-sharing outfits like BlaBlaCar or Hitch have the lowest $/mile ($0.30/mile – 0.80 / mile also sub $2.50 – 4.50/mile which is what you get with standard taxi).
+What are the cheapest means to be able to make calls over long distances?
+Ride-sharing services like BlaBlaCar or Hitch have the lowest cost per mile.
+They cost about $0.30 to $0.80 per mile.
+Standard taxis usually cost about $2.50 to $4.50 per mile.
 In cars world, it’s car services — then taxis — then peak surge on ride shares.

-Shall I get an offer for the taxi fare from long trip?
+Shall I get an offer for the taxi fare for the long trip?
 Absolutely.
 Does it please you for 25-30 miles and beyond?
 This is often–if not always–negotiable (especially if you book in advance).
 I’ve also talked them down 15-20% of the rate by telling them I was price shopping.

 The Bottom Line

 Your move?
-So next time you’re just about to book a long haul, spend five minutes thinking through your plan B. Think cabs, ride-hail apps or livery services, perhaps even carpooling apps.
-Price spreads on the best and worst option can easily surpass $100 for rides of 60 miles or more.
+So next time you’re about to book a long-haul trip, take five minutes to plan a backup.
+Think cabs, ride-hail apps, or livery services.
+You might even use carpool apps.
+Price spreads on the best and worst options can easily surpass $100 for rides of 60 miles or more.

 You have more options than ever for where to go in the transportation market of tomorrow, 2026.
 Wield it wisely, and that ahem, “pricey” cab ride might just be your best one yet.